The Parable of The Fossil

 A colorful stone.

-She would pick it up with both hands and run to her mother.
+She picked it up with both hands and carried it to her mother.

-“That’s nice, honey.
-Oh — I think you found a special one.
-Why don’t you break it open and see if there is something invisible inside?”
+“That’s beautiful, honey.
+Oh—I think you found a special one.
+Why don’t you break it open and see whether something invisible is hiding inside?”

-So the little girl sat down in the sand and cracked the stone open.
+So the little girl sat in the sand and cracked the stone open.

 And there it was.